8 Best Student Loan Refinance Bonus Offers (Up to $1,275)

 Your interest rate on a refinanced student loan depends on your credit profile, income, debt-to-income ratio, and many other factors.

-The table below shows the lowest fixed interest rates that are available nationwide that readers have reported to us in fall 2023.
+The table below shows the lowest fixed interest rates that are available nationwide that readers have reported to us in winter 2024.
 Variable rates are also available, but most of our readers choose fixed-rate loans.

 You should not necessarily expect to get a rate as low as what's listed below.
 The table merely shows the current state of the refinancing market for the best-qualified borrowers so that you can gauge if you should apply or not.

-If you refinance at current rates, expect to check back in within a few months to see if you can refinance again — particularly due to the economy being at a low point and having higher than typical interest rates right now.
+If you refinance at current rates, expect to check back in within a few months to see if you can refinance again — particularly due to the economy having higher than typical interest rates right now.

 All 8 student loan refinancing companies compared